Frequently Asked Questions

 Should I fill out a CCLF loan application now?

-Why is there a phone screening first?
+Why is there a loan inquiry first?

 Why is the application so long and detailed?